Learning from God

 “Therefore let us go to Him outside the camp, bearing the disgrace He bore.”
 Hebrews 13:13 BSB

 Jesus was outside the camp of the established Jewish faith.
-We are following our Lord and Master as He also was outside the camp of the present accepted religious ways and teachings..
-He was raised in but no longer immersed in the Jewish beliefs and traditions of His natural Jewish heritage.
+We are following our Lord and Master as He also was outside the camp of the presently accepted religious ways and teachings..He was raised in but no longer immersed in the Jewish beliefs and traditions of His natural Jewish heritage.
+In fact, He came to fulfill the law by establishing a new covenant, a new way to learn about and follow the Lord.

 It matters not what denomination, location, size of the group, or its particular label.
 The key is to be joined by the spirit or there is no true fellowship, no assembling at all.
 God looks at the heart of His people and we are to be joined in His nature of love.
 We have liberty to be joined with all of God’s people wherever they are in this season and time.
 We are to be assembled with others heart to heart, not doctrine to doctrine.

-In this day, we are not joined to systems or programs, but to those who have the heart of God within, wherever they may spiritually reside.
+In this day, we are not joined to systems or programs, but to those who have the heart of God within wherever they may spiritually reside.
 God surely is looking at our hearts.
 Our joining is to be heart to heart through love of the brethren in Christ.
 It is not when, where, how, or with whom that is important.
 It is not that we need to go here or go there to find Him.
 He is within us and all such joining must be by the Spirit.

 We can only be joined together when there is unity in our hearts, with God and with each other.
 Love unites.
 It is not divided.
-No true fellowship or assembling—putting together or joining—is possible lest the Holy Spirit do it.
+No true fellowship or assembling, no putting together or joining—is possible lest the Holy Spirit do it.
 Such is the true assembling that is not to be forsaken.
 We are to leave dutiful assembling that is restricted to forms and traditions rather than led by the Holy Ghost.

 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 Revelation 3:20 NIV

 Is this not part of what He means by making all things new?
-He is about the business of freeing His people from the bondage of fleshly ideas and ways, traditions and habits that do not cause growth of His character.
-Of what use is our presence, our participation, if God has not led us to gather, to speak, to allow Him to take over as a leader of our meetings?
+He is about the business of freeing His people from the bondage of fleshly ideas and ways, traditions and habits that do not cause the growth of His character.
+Of what use is our presence, our participation, if God has not led us to gather, to speak, to allow Him to take over as the leader of our meetings?
 We know we cannot do it, but He can!
+He can teach us how and wants to do so.

 What difference does it make when, where, how or who we fellowship with when God is leading us by the spirit?
 Many of us prefer not to gather with others where there is a mixture of flesh and spirit unless the spirit so directs.
-We sincerely desire that our own fleshly mixture be subject to his ways.
+Even more, we sincerely desire that our own fleshly mixture be covered by God, subject to his ways.
 We require ongoing purging as God’s time and ways are revealed to us in this New Day.

 We do experience precious gatherings in the Lord and have wonderful fellowship with the saints.
 We all have many beloved brothers and sisters in the Lord, with whom we had holy times of communion with God and His people.
 But there are also many with whom we can no longer walk because God has separated us unto Himself.
 God is calling those who can hear to free themselves of religious bondage in all Babylonish systems established by the traditions of men.

 We also picked up catch phrases and common mannerisms modeled after our teachers and elders, learning to use commonly understood and acceptable ways.
 But there is no one way to speak God’s word, one right way to preach, teach, or prophesy.
 Let us allow God to teach us the present way He chooses when we are to be His mouthpiece.
-We desire freedom from our past, no longer modeling or mimicking former religious styles and the mannerism of our elders.
+We desire freedom from our past, not modeling or mimicking former religious styles or mannerisms of our elders.

 Though gaining much gold from their treasure houses, Jesus is the pattern Son, not humans.

-There should not be such a mark of human leadership on us that others can tell who we have followed in the past.
+There should not be the mark of human leadership on us such that others can tell who we have followed in the past.
 Our God is focused upon each heart in those desiring to show forth Who He is now.
-We are now pursuing that prize Paul diligently sought:
+We continue to pursue that prize Paul diligently sought:

 “But whatever was gain to me I count as loss for the sake of Christ.
 More than that, I count all things as loss compared to the surpassing excellence of knowing Christ Jesus my Lord, for whom I have lost all things.
 I consider them rubbish, that I may gain Christ and be found in Him, not having my own righteousness from the law, but that which is through faith in Christ, the righteousness from God on the basis of faith.